Comparison

 • See who’s working on what in real-time.

-• Claim or close conversations when they’re done.
+• Assign or archive conversations when they’re done.

 • No more wondering if someone else replied.